TheCuteOwl/Trap-Stealer/README.md

 🌕 - Password Stealer: Steals passwords saved on popular browsers

+📝 - Autofill Stealer: Steal autofill of all browsers

 📋 - Clipboard Copy: Copies whatever is in the target's clipboard

 🎮 - Steam Session Stealer: Steals the target's Steam session